-"We can't forget what happened in Charlottesville," he said in a campaign video released Thursday.
+"We can't forget what happened in Charlottesville," he said in a campaign video released Thursday morning.
 "Even more important, we have to remember who we are.
 This is America."

 Biden attacked President Donald Trump head-on for the comments the president made after the violent clashes, which ultimately led to the death of counterprotester Heather Heyer.
 Trump said that "there are some very fine people on both sides."

-Trump waited more than 48 hours to condemn the clashes, and he faced an outpouring of outrage and criticism for defending — and even emboldening — the group of white supremacists.
-They had showed up to the University of Virginia campus with torches and chanted slogans like "Jews will not replace us."
+Trump waited more than 48 hours to condemn the Charlottesville clashes, and he faced a torrent of criticism for defending — and even emboldening — the group of white supremacists who descended on the college town that day.
+They showed up to the University of Virginia campus with torches and chanted slogans like "Jews will not replace us."

 The president said they were "innocently protesting" the takedown of a monument to Robert E. Lee.

-Biden's campaign video makes a point to show footage of the demonstration and call the people who attended "clansmen," "white supremacists," and "neo-nazis."
+Biden's campaign video makes a point to show footage of the demonstration and call the people who attended "Klansmen," "white supremacists," and "neo-Nazis."

 Despite the rising number of hate crimes in the U.S. and increasingly violent and bold displays from white supremacists and other far-right groups, Trump recently said that white nationalism wasn't a problem in the U.S.

-"I think it’s a small group of people that have very, very serious problems," the president said following a massacre at two mosques in Christchurch, New Zealand, when a white nationalist gunman killed 50 people.
+"I think it’s a small group of people that have very, very serious problems," the president said following the March massacre at two mosques in Christchurch, New Zealand, when a white nationalist gunman killed 50 people.
 Trump has even embraced the term "nationalist" and referred to himself as one.

 Biden has also faced attacks of his own from the president — even before he announced his 2020 run.